 There are nearly a million children living in families in energy debt, all too often growing up in cold homes that are putting their health at risk.
 Today, we share Nadia's story.

-How to support your child’s well-being: John's story
+How to support your child’s well-being: Be creative and play

-As part of our groundbreaking research into children's well-being, we have worked with the New Economics Foundation (NEF) to find out what children can do to support their own well-being and how you can help.
+As part of our ground breaking research into the well-being of children, we have worked with nef* to find out what children can do to support their own well-being and how you can help